wangslyl/hcspwithbinders/README.md

 hcspwithbinders
 ===============

-The source files for implementation of the prover, plus an application on a train example.
+The source files for implementation of the prover, plus one application on verifying a train example.

 1. Introduction: